john-azzaro/Study-Mongoose/README.md

 ```
 </dd>

-### STEP 2: Require the mongoose package in your server.js file:
+### STEP 2: Import mongoose into your server.js file:
 ------
 This is pretty much a standard require of the mongoose package you previusoly installed to your dependencies.
 <dd>